demetriusHal/demetriushal.github.io/_posts/2020-12-18-Predicting-the-Present.md

 So, are we going to get rich?
 Probably not!

 But overall, by adding sentimental analysis of news, we slightly improved the trends model in both datasets.
-In the table bello you can see the mae improvement which is less than 0.3%.
+In the table below we can see the mae improvement which is marginal.

 ![image](/assets/img/tables.png)